 Amazon Prime has thousands of titles to choose from in its catalog, including a stunning array of documentaries.
 However, unless you’re really into UFOs, it can sometimes be difficult to sort through all the fluff to find the good stuff.
 Below, we present you with a list of the best documentaries on Amazon Prime.
-From true crime to music to Sesame Street, this list has a little bit of everything for discerning documentary fans.
+From true crime to music to professional skateboarding, this list has a little bit of everything for discerning documentary fans.

 The best documentaries on Amazon Prime

 1) 4 Little Girls (1997)

 One Sunday morning in 1963, a bomb tore through a black church in Birmingham, Alabama, killing four young girls.
 The bomb had been placed by members of the KKK, and their act of terror became a rallying point for the civil rights movement.
 Spike Lee’s harrowing 1997 documentary follows the investigation of the bombing and the impact it had on the passage of the 1963 Civil Rights Act.
 4 Little Girls is a heartbreaking film but one that’s worth watching, now as much as ever.

 An Amazon original, City of Ghosts tracks the trajectory of RBSS, or “Raqqa is Being Slaughtered Silently,” from its inception in Syria to the myriad threats and atrocities that eventually forced key members to flee to Turkey and Germany.
 It mostly focuses on spokesperson Aziz, reporter Mohamad, and cameraman Hamoud, but many other members of RBSS appear throughout the film as well.
 While the leadership of this organization has since left, there are incredible Skype interviews with members on the ground in Syria at the time of filming.
 In case there was any question as to why that’s so remarkable, ISIS declared RBSS an enemy of the caliphate almost immediately after its videos exposing the terrorist group’s actions came out. —Chris Osterndorf